wpdiscussionboard/wp-discussion-board/readme.txt

 == Description ==

 Discussion Board is an easy way to add a forum to your WordPress site.
-It has a one-click installation and stacks of essential features that make it the leading WordPress forum plugin.
+It has a one-click installation and stacks of <a href="https://wpdiscussionboard.com/features/">essential features</a> that make it the leading WordPress forum plugin.
 In brief:

 * Users can register and log in via a front-end form
 * Users post new forum topics via a simple form
 * Each forum topic is displayed on its own page where other users can reply

+= WordPress forum plugin demo =

+Test out a [live demo version of our forum plugin here](https://wpdiscussionboard.com "Discussion Board Demo").
+Note that this demo includes some features only available with the Pro version.
+Feel free to register and post some sample content.

 = One-click installation =